 Missile Defense Scheduling / MD-Sched

-The ultimate goal of this effort was to improve the ballistic missile defense system’s sensor and interceptor real-time scheduling capability.
-These improvements include more efficient use of sensor and interceptor resources, increased kill probabilities, reduced probability of leakage, improved tracking accuracy, the ability to efficiently handle a large number of targets and resources, and faster scheduling and rescheduling.
-This effort built on our previous successful interceptor scheduling work for the MDA and scheduling the Air Force’s Space Surveillance Network (SSN).
-Those efforts demonstrated our ability to more optimally schedule ballistic missile intercept, using fewer interceptors to achieve equal or reduced Total Residual Leakage (TRL) than competing algorithms; and to achieve far smaller tracking error covariances with the same set of sensors than the current SSN sensor-scheduling algorithms.
-This effort combined those techniques and others to create a single system that simultaneously optimized the tasking of sensors and interceptors for a better solution than would be reached by optimizing them separately.
-The feasibility of our approach was proven by developing a prototype and testing in several realistic tactical scenarios.
+This effort builds on our previous successful interceptor scheduling work for the MDA, and scheduling the Space Surveillance Network (SSN).
+Those efforts demonstrated our ability to more optimally schedule ballistic missile intercept, using fewer interceptors to achieve equal or reduced Total Residual Leakage (TRL) vs. competing algorithms; and to achieve far smaller tracking error covariances with the same set of sensors than the existing SSN sensor-scheduling algorithms.
+This effort combines those techniques and others to create a single system that simultaneously optimizes the tasking of sensors and interceptors for a better solution than would be reached by optimizing them separately.
+The feasibility of our approach has been proven in a functional prototype tested in several realistic tactical scenarios.